 CBD for Dogs Overview

-With the rise of CBD’s popularity among people, is it any wonder that there’s a great deal of interest about CBD for dogs?
+With the rise of CBD’s popularity among people, is it any wonder that there’s a great deal of interest in CBD for dogs?
 Dog owners across the country are using CBD to treat their dog’s various health conditions including:

 - & Arthritis

 But with any new health trend, there is a lot of information floating around out there.
 The same is true for CBD and dogs.
-In this post we’re going to try and answer some of the more general questions about CBD, and tell you what to look for when buying CBD for your dog.
+In this post, we’re going to try and answer some of the more general questions about CBD, and tell you what to look for when buying CBD for your dog.

 What is CBD?